-Architecture to droll over
+Hungarian architecture to droll over

 Most of really fascinating architecture sites are in the center of the city and can be visited on foot or reached by tram, bus or train.
 City transport system has developed well in last decades but still has it’s bad sides.
 Lucky for visitors is that old town center can be visited on foot, like in most cities, even bigger then Budapest is.
 And you have a lot to visit in Budapest center, especially if you make some walks on the banks of the Danube river and around the castle.

 Different eras of Budapest history are somehow still present in the architecture style, even if Art-Nouveau style is visible on almost every step.
 What visitors will find out quickly is that buildings in Budapest are many times almost huge.
 One of them is surely the Royal Palace, which was redesigned few times in its history.
 It is not the only palace in the city.
 Today the Budapest History Museum found its place in one of its buildings.
 And of course, this is not the only good museum in Budapest.
 There are lots more.